ryangary321/solution-ai-barista/README.md

 This is a demo app that shows how to build an agent-driven beverage ordering system using Firebase and Google Cloud.

+**Explore the demo and its underlying concepts in more detail on the solutions page at https://developers.google.com/solutions/learn/agentic-barista**

 AI Barista is an intelligent chatbot application designed to simulate a coffee shop ordering experience.
 Users can interact with an AI agent to place beverage orders, ask for recommendations, and confirm their selections.

 *This project is intended for demonstration purposes only.
 It is not